 How we can help

-A trustee’s responsibilities are many and varied.
+In conclusion, a trustee’s responsibilities are many and varied.
 If you would like to discuss these in more detail or would like help in maintaining your charity’s accounting records or preparing its annual report please contact us.

-We are also able to advise on whether or not an audit or independent examination will be required and are able to carry this out.
+In addition, we are also able to advise on whether or not an audit or independent examination will be required and are able to carry this out.